 Since one of the parties prepares the Inland BOL and both parties sign, it serves as a contract between the two.
 And therefore, both parties are expected to honor the terms of the contract.

 If the supplier correctly fills the inland bill, it ensures that the carrier knows what needs to be done.
 This would help to avoid wastage of time in confirming the details.

 If an exporter doesn’t have the Inland BOL, or it includes incorrect (incomplete) details, then it may get hard for an exporter to get the right claim, in case, of any loss in transit.

 Is Inland Bill of Lading Enough for Shipping Overseas?

 Even though the Inland Bill of Lading is very important for international trade, it alone isn’t sufficient to send goods to overseas buyers.
-Rather, the supplier would require one more document, and it is the “ocean bill of lading.”
+Instead, the supplier would require one more document, and it is the “ocean bill of lading.”

 A point to note is that the inland BOL represents the domestic part of the transportation process.
-And, the ocean bill covers overseas transportation.
+And the ocean bill covers overseas transportation.
 Thus, an international cargo will need both – Inland and Ocean BOL.

 It is important for an international carrier to verify the details in the Inland BOL.
 In case of any discrepancy regarding the details of the cargo in the two documents – Inland BOL and Ocean BOL, the latter gets more importance.

 Import and export of goods involve many processes, and the parties have to deal with several types of bills.
 And Inland BOL is just one part.
 An Inland BOL is always there, whether it is domestic or international transportation.
 In the case of imports, it is usually the last leg transportation document from the international carrier to the inland destination.
 Whereas in the case of exports, it is the first leg of transportation document from the factory to the international carrier.